platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

 platform project:clear-build-cache
 ```

-## Private repository hosting
+## Access dependencies downloaded from a private repository

+When you download a dependency from a private third-party Composer repository,
-Private dependencies are usually hosted in [private Git repositories](../../development/private-repository.md).
+that dependency is usually hosted in a [private Git repository](../../development/private-repository.md).
-Access to such private Git repositories is restricted through the use of SSH keys.
+Access to private Git repositories is restricted through the use of SSH keys.
-But most private Composer tools mirror tagged releases of dependencies and serve them directly without hitting the Git repository.
+But most private Composer tools mirror tagged releases of dependencies
+and serve them directly without hitting the Git repository.
 To avoid having to authenticate against a remote Git repository,
 make sure your dependencies specify tagged releases.